-In this unit we have discussed the social dimensions of science with attendant barriers.
+In this unit we have we have discussed the social dimensions of science with attendant barriers.
+The interplay of scientific development and science teaching was also discussed.

-- The interplay of scientific development and science teaching was also discussed. - Science contributes immensely to the development of the society.
-The theoretical and technical - advancement of man depends on his knowledge of science.
+Science contributes immensely to the development of the society.
+The theoretical and technical advancement of man depend on his knowledge of science.
 Science technology and engineering are somehow related.
 Gender of students and their barriers, could be barriers to communication in science.
-We need to ask question about materials and technique that we are going to use. - There is no doubting the fact that science has social implication and that man is a scientific object - reacting at various stages of development to the changing events in the society. - The social contributions of man could therefore be enhanced through scientific literacy.
-There is no gainsaying that the contributions of science and technology to society has both positive and negative consequences.
+We need to ask question about materials and technique that we are going to use.

-Abdullahi, A. (1982).
-Science Teaching in Nigeria.
-Ilorin: Atoto press.

-- Conant, J.B.
-(1951).
-Science and Common Sense.
-New Heaven: Yale University Press. - Okafor, N. (2018).
+- Abdullahi, A (1982).
+Science Teaching in Nigeria Ilorin Atoto press. - Conant, J.B.
+(1951) Science and Common Sense.
+New Heven Yale University press. - Okafor, N. (2018).
 Parental Involvement and Cultural Practices on Secondary School Girls' Achievement and Attitude Towards Chemistry.
-In Njoku, Z.C., Nzewi, U.M & Nnaka, C.V.(Eds).
+In Njoku, Z.C, - Nzewi, U.M & Nnaka, C.V.(Eds).
 Perspectives on Science and Technology Education in Nigeria.
 Nsukka: Great AP Express Publishers.